Tiv0w/.emacs.d/README.md

 - a Nerd font (probably `Symbols Nerd Fonts Mono`, available as `ttf-nerd-fonts-symbols-mono` on Arch)
 - Blobmoji font (`noto-fonts-emoji-blob` on Arch)

+### Initial setup
+You should have an logo for the dashboard in `private/logos/logo.{png,webp}`.
+Prioritizes WEBP for transparency in Emacs 29 (or XPM).

 ---